 About Healthcare Consultants

-Healthcare Consultants has been in the business of Pharmacy Consulting for over 29 years now.
+Healthcare Consultants has been in the business of Pharmacy Consulting for 31+ years now.
 Known as one of the nation’s leading full service pharmacy staffing companies, HCC is also one of the industry leaders in providing a full range of professional pharmacy consultation services to its vast array of clients.
 Owned and operated by pharmacists, Healthcare Consultants can provide proven expertise and experience in all facets of pharmacy operations, including retail, hospital and specialty pharmacy venues.
 With a full-time staff of in-house Pharmacy Consultant specialists, HCC can answer any questions that you may have in all areas of your business.
-Contact us online or call us today at (800) 642-1652 for a free consultation to see how we can help you.
+Contact us online now or call us today at (800) 642-1652 for a free consultation to see how we can help you.